ZenenHornstein/BirdFinder/README.md

 # BirdFinder
-A interactive mobile application for learning about birds in your area.
+An interactive mobile application for learning about birds in your area.

 # Demo